Welcome

 • Ether

 The magic of the void, of the space between stars.
 Includes meta-magic (e.g. detecting magic) and magic that warps reality itself.
-The most unstable magic, and prone to consequences.
+The most unstable magic, and the most prone to consequences.

 • Artifice

-The magic of constructing familiars, golems, magical creatures.
+The magic of imparting enchantments and constructing familiars, golems, and other magical creation.
 Imbuing a sort of 'life' into inanimate objects falls here.

 • Force